emalvaradog/data-structures-school/README.md

-# Repo for data strctures class
+# Repo for data structures class